walmartlabs/concord-website/docs/plugins/git.md

 and requires no local storage on the Concord server.

-The parameters identifying the branches to merge have to be supplied to the Concord flow - typically by a parameter from a form or a invocation of the flow from another application.
+The parameters identifying the branches to merge have to be supplied to the Concord flow - typically by a parameter from a form or an invocation of the flow from another application.
 One example is the usage of the Concord task in the Looper continuous integration server.